demuth/dune-remote/_episodes/01-introduction.md

 - "The DUNE gpvm's can be accessed and controlled remotely, and sometimes complex configuration is needed on Mac, Windows, and Linux systems."
 ---

+So you have been recruited to join DUNE, possibly as an undergraduate, and are eager to get setup to take advantage of the high performance computing systems at Fermilab!

+This short course is designed for the newbie analyst who could use some step by step guidance on setting up and configuring the software needed.

+Here we try to cover each of the necessary steps for Mac, Linux, and Windows users.

 "How to connect to the DUNE high performance computing grid to get started on my analysis work?"

 "Connecting to FNAL via Kerberos"